Written by Amy Piser

 Several other agencies and their regulations are also involved in regulating hazardous pharmaceutical waste, including the Department of Transportation (DOT), the Occupational Safety and Health Administration (OSHA), and the Clean Water Act.

-Characteristics are given to a number of pharmaceuticals that can be identified due to their potential for toxicity, corrosivity, ignitability, or reactivity to other chemicals or agents.
-Some states also include oxidizers and lethality to their hazardous-waste characteristic definitions.
+Some states also include oxidizers and lethality in their hazardous-waste characteristic definitions.
 Chemotherapy wastes are typically defined as hazardous due to their components.

 Many states throughout the country provide a specific list of hazardous waste pharmaceuticals.
 For example, Florida provides a PDF file of hazardous-waste pharmaceuticals.
 However, it is the generator’s responsibility to determine ultimate identification.